tensory/HowToGit/README.md

 	git goes ahead and commits the README.md edit, with a log message that says "Added my name to README".

-	Now I could, if I wanted to, type `git log` and see a record of that change. git log  shows the most recent change at the top.
+	Now I could, if I wanted to, type `git log` and see a record of that change. `git log`  shows the most recent change at the top.

 	At this point, the edit-readme-file branch on my own computer knows that I made the change to README.md.
 But, the "master" branch doesn't know about that change yet, and neither does Github.
 If my computer hard drive died right now, my work would not be on Github anywhere.

-	So what now?
+8. So what now?
 I'm at a fork in the road.
 I have a choice of ways I could get the work onto Github.
 My method depends on whether I am working with other people.

-	If I am working with others, we all agree that nobody commits code to "master" without allowing someone else to take a look and approve it.
+	If I am working with others, we all agree to a standard that nobody commits code to "master" without allowing someone else to take a look and approve it.
 Not all working groups do this, but it's considered a best practice for code quality and general politeness.
 Going this route, I would merge through a Github pull request.

 	If I'm just working by myself, I can merge my changes directly into my local "master" and then push "master" to Github.